 in the feet.
 In part nerves are dependent on high folate levels and the other B vitamins.

-Just as common, and perhaps even more prevalent, are the anemias due to inadequate iron, B9 or B12, mostly due to dietary deficiencies; but there are other causes, such as a shortage of intrinsic-factor in the stomach.
+Just as common are the anemias due to inadequate iron, folate or B12, mostly due to dietary deficiencies; but there are other causes, such as a shortage of intrinsic-factor in the stomach and Crohn's disease.

-B9 and B12 deficiencies are macrocyctic whereas a shortage of iron results in a different kind of anemia.
-The folate level can be readily checked with a simple blood test.
+Folate and B12 deficiencies are macrocyctic whereas a shortage of iron results in a different kind of anemia.
+The levels can be readily checked with a simple blood test.

-These red blood-cell folate conditions are readily treated if the patient is prepared to change their diet to include green leafy vegetables, and other foods high in this vitamin B9.
+These red blood-cell folate conditions are readily treated if the patient is prepared to change their diet to include green leafy vegetables and other foods high in B9.

 Low B9 is strongly correlated with premature forgetfulness, senility and Alzheimer's disease; and even personality change.
 High folate levels are important in the young and old alike.

-Homocysteine is the toxic breakdown product of protein metabolism.
+Homocysteine is the normal but toxic breakdown product of protein metabolism.
 The

 requires B12 and folate.
-Without either, these levels rise causing a severe decline in wellness.
+Without either, the level rises causing a severe decline in wellness.
 Choline too is necessary.

 There has been a suggestion that folate and B12 supplementation during pregnancy may be associated with an allergic-dermititis and asthma in the young child.